 |Direct Cost||$ -82,640.00||$ -100,400.00||$ -21,760.00|

-We will promote The Edge using a variety of strategies.
+We will promote The Edge using a variety of nightclub marketing strategies.
 We have already spoken to several local bars, and they seem open to collaborations.
-Ideas currently being considered include offering discounts on club entry to people who can show drinks receipts from those bars.
+Ideas currently being considered include offering discounts on nightclub entry to people who can show drinks receipts from those bars.

 Before opening, we will reach out to both local news outlets and local nightlife outlets to get press coverage.
-We will focus on our USP of being the first club in the area, as well as the owners’ strong connection to the scene.
+We will focus on our USP of being the first nightclub in the area, the owners’ strong connection to the scene and how we will adhere to Covid-19 protocols.

 Once we are open, we will work to build a following on Facebook, Twitter, and Instagram, which we will use to promote our club nights.
 We will also develop an email list by providing discounts to people who give us their email address when entering the club.